First, learn the hip flick

 4. Then lean your body and head sideways as if you were trying to touch the paddle with your head.
 Try not to disturb your kayak at this stage.
 It should continue floating upside down.
 Lean sideways as far as you possibly can, so far that your ribs collide with your hip bone.
 If this position does not hurt, probably you are not leaning sideways far enough.
 Your head should be out to the side of the boat, just under the surface.
 Now you are almost halfway to being upright again, but the water is still supporting the full weight of your body and head.

 5. Leave your head exactly where it is, just under the surface.
 Your helper is still firmly holding the paddle on the surface.
 Grasp the paddle shaft with both hands, and use your hips to roll the boat until it is floating on its edge.
+This is why it's called a hip flick.
 At this stage your head and most of your body are still underwater.

 6. So far, Gravity has not noticed you.
 Now let your body follow the boat.

-If you did a good hip flick, your helper should have felt hardly any weight on the paddle at all, certainly less than 10 kilogrammes.
-If you came up head first, s(he) had to support half your body weight and it was hard work for both of you.
+When you do a good hip flick, your helper will hardly feel any weight on the paddle at all, certainly less than 10 kg.
+If you come up head first, s(he) has to support half your body weight and it's hard work for both of you.
+Experiment; refine it.

 Go to next page for: